Selenium Alternatives: Choosing the Best Tool for Your Testing

 Here are some of its top features:

-- Automatic waiting: Unlike Selenium, Playwright automatically waits for elements to be actionable before performing interactions, reducing the need for manual synchronisation.
+• Automatic waiting.
+Unlike Selenium, Playwright automatically waits for elements to be actionable before performing interactions.
+This improves test reliability and reduces the need for manual synchronization.

-Playwright is perfect for projects that require consistent and reliable cross-browser testing.
-It already has support for modern web standards and automatic handling for asynchronous events.
-So, if you want to test complex web applications with dynamic content, that won’t be an issue.
+Playwright fits projects that need consistent, reliable cross-browser testing.
+It supports modern web standards and handles asynchronous events automatically.
+So if you want to test modern web applications with dynamic content, that won't be an issue.

-For extra information on moving from Playwright to Selenium, check out our migration guide.
+For extra information on moving from Selenium to Playwright, check out our migration guide.

 Puppeteer